kevinpt/vhdl-extras/README.txt

    VHDL-extras.
 For Synopsys Design Compiler you will need to activate the newer presto VHDL compiler if it isn't set as the default.

-   In this library, the std_ulogic and std_ulogic_vector types are preferentially used in favor of std_logic and std_logic_vector.
-Using the unresolved types adds an extra level of assurance to a design by preventing accidental connections of multiple signal drivers.
-Using these types can require a little extra work with type conversions and consequently most resources for VHDL avoid using them.
+   In this library, the unresolved std_ulogic and std_ulogic_vector types are preferentially used in favor of std_logic and std_logic_vector.
+Driver resolution isn't needed in most cases and using the unresolved types adds an extra level of assurance to a design by preventing accidental connections of multiple signal drivers.
+Using these types can require a little extra work with type conversions and consequently most resources for VHDL avoid demonstrating their use.
 Since std_logic is a subtype and closely related to std_ulogic you can freely interchange signals of those types but the same is not the case for the arrays std_ulogic_vector and std_logic_vector.
 For these, you will have to employ explicit type conversions with implementations of the language before VHDL-2008.
 The 2008 standard revised the library to define std_logic_vector as a resolved subtype of std_ulogic_vector rather than an independent type.
-With tools that support VHDL-2008 you will be able to interchange the array types without calling conversion functions.
+With tools that support VHDL-2008 you will be able to interchange these array types without calling conversion functions.
 This library employs std_ulogic_vector for non-numeric arrays in anticipation of wider adoption of the latest standard.

 The Code

-  Core Packages

-   These packages provide core functionality that is of general use in a wide array of applications.

-                           Procedures for general binary file
-                           IO.
-Support is provided for reading
-    *  binaryio.vhdl       and writing vectors of any size with big and little-endian byte order.

-    *  muxing.vhdl         Parameterized multiplexers,
-                           decoders, and demultiplexers.

-                           Configurable pipeline registers for
-    *  pipelining.vhdl     use with automated retiming during synthesis.

-                           A set of functions for computing
-    *  sizing.vhdl         integer logarithms in any base and for determing the size of binary numbers and encodings.

-                           Synchronizer entities for
-    *  synchronizing.vhdl  transferring signals between clock
-                           domains.

-                           Procedures for storing text files
-    *  text_buffering.vhdl in an internal buffer and for accumulating text log information before writing to a file.

-                           Functions for conversions between
-                           time, frequency, and clock cycles.
-    *  timing_ops.vhdl     Also includes a flexible,
-                           simulation-only clock generation
-                           procedure.

-    *  timing_ops_xilinx.vhdl  A variant of timing_ops to use with
-                               Xilinx XST.
-It is stripped of the frequency physical type which XST
-                               cannot support.

-  EDAC

-   Packages for performing error detection and correction.

-                         A general purpose set of functions
-    *  crc_ops.vhdl      and component for generating
-                         CRCs.

-                         A flexible implementation of the
-    *  hamming_edac.vhdl Hamming code for any data size of 4-bits or greater.

-    *  parity_ops.vhdl   Basic parity operations.

-                         Single Error Correction, Double
-    *  secded_edac.vhdl  Error Detection implemented with
-                         extended Hamming code.

-                         An entity providing a combined
-                         SECDED encoder and decoder with
-    *  secded_codec.vhdl added error injection for system verification.
-Optional pipelining is provided.

-  Encoding

-   Packages for encoding data into alternate forms.

-    *  bcd_conversion.vhdl Conversion to and from packed Binary Coded Decimal.
-Supports any data size.

-    *  gray_code.vhdl      Conversion between binary and Gray code.

-  LFSRs

-   These packages provide linear feedback shift registers and related structures.

-                     An implementation of the Wolfram Linear
-                     Cellular Automata.
-This is useful for
-    *  lcar_ops.vhdl generating pseudo-random numbers with low correlation between bits.
-Adaptable to any number of cells.
-Constants are provided for maximal length sequences of up to 100 bits.

-                     Various implementations of Galois and
-                     Fibonacci Linear Feedback Shift Registers.
-    *  lfsr_ops.vhdl These adapt to any size register.
-Coefficients are provided for maximal length sequences up to 100 bits.

-  String and Character Library

-   A set of packages that provide string and character operations adapted from the Ada standard library.

-                                   Functions for
-    *  characters_handling.vhdl    identifying character
-                                   classification.

-                                   Constants for the
-    *  characters_latin_1.vhdl     Latin-1 character
-                                   names.

-    *  strings.vhdl                Shared types for the
-                                   string packages.

-                                   Operations for fixed
-    *  strings_fixed.vhdl          length strings using
-                                   the built in string
-                                   type.

-    *  strings_maps.vhdl           Functions for mapping
-                                   character sets.

-    *  strings_maps_constants.vhdl Constants for basic
-                                   character sets.

-                                   Operations for
-    *  strings_unbounded.vhdl      dynamically allocated
-                                   strings.

-  Miscellaneous

-   Additional packages of useful functions.

-    *  ddfs.vhdl             A set of functions for implementing Direct Digital Frequency Synthesizers.

-    *  glitch_filtering.vhdl A configurable filter for removing spurious transitions from noisy inputs.

-    *  fifo_pkg.vhdl         A set of general purpose single and dual clock domain FIFOs.

-    *  memory_pkg.vhdl       Generic dual ported RAM and synthesizable ROM with file I/O.
+The VHDL-extras library contains the following packages:

+  * Core packages

+      pipelining -- Pipeline registers

+      sizing -- Generalized integer logarithms and array size computation

+      synchronizing -- Clock domain synchronizing components

+      timing_ops -- Conversions for time, frequency, and clock cycles

+  * Error handling
+      crc_ops -- Compute CRCs

+      hamming_edac -- Generalized Hamming error correction encoding and decoding

+      parity_ops -- Basic parity operations

+      secded_edac -- Hamming extension with double-error detection

+  * Encoding
+      bcd_conversion -- Encode and decode packed Binary Coded Decimal

+      gray_code -- Encode and decode Gray code

+      muxing -- Decoder and muxing operations

+  * Memories
+      fifo_pkg -- General purpose FIFOs

+      memory_pkg -- Synthesizable memories

+  * Randomization
+      lcar_ops -- Linear Cellular Automata

+      lfsr_ops -- Linear Feedback Shift Registers

+      random -- Simulation-only random umber generation

+  * String and character handling characters_handling -- Character class identification and case conversions

+      strings_fixed -- Operations on fixed length strings

+      strings_maps -- Mapping character sets

+      strings_unbounded -- Operations on unbounded strings

+  * Miscellaneous

+      binaryio -- Binary file I/O

+      text_buffering -- Store text files in internal buffers

+      ddfs -- Direct Digital Frequency Synthesizer

+      glitch_filtering -- Clean up noisy inputs

 Licensing

    All of the source files distributed as part of VHDL-extras, with one